jasonmeurer/azure-appgw-2fw/README.md

 * customShareDirectory (Not required even if bootstrapping)

 1. The Bootstrap file contains a user account u:pandemo p:demopassword.
-2. The Bootstrap file contains two objects that should be udpdated post deployment.
+2. The Bootstrap file contains two objects that should be updated post deployment.
    - The Untrust IP Address and an inside Load Balancer placeholder.
 3. The Bootstrap file contains a route to the inside Subnets.
 If the default subnet is not used, please update accordingly.